amartinsec/BadBird-C2/README.md

 # BadBird C2

-*BadBird can be unstable for large data transfers such as screenshots.
+*BadBird can be unstable at times as this is the first release.
 I am working to improve stability as time permits.*

 ### Requirements
 - Python 3
 - Implant must run on Windows
-- C2 Server must be run on Windows
+- C2 Server must be run on Windows (working on *nix support)
-    - C2 Server will be able to run on *nix in the future
 <br>

 ### Installation